top of page

 Further Reading

-This article on the spiritual benefits of abstinence (and other forms of abstention, such as fasting) is part of our Yoga Practice section of our Guide to Spiritual Yoga.
-Various forms of abstention (from sex and sexual activity, food, etc.) are often a part of spiritual path/life and are said to contribute to one’s spiritual growth and spiritual goals.
-In this article, we’ve conceived of abstention more generally and not just as a restriction of sex or sexual activity as a spiritual practice and/or the pursuit of a celibate life.
-Apart from sex/sexual activity, we’ve also not conceived as abstinence as a restriction of alcohol consumption.
-Abstention allows for distance from being taken in/up by a particular habit (sex/sexual or otherwise); restraining ourselves from something allows us to better see our relationship with that from which we are abstaining.
+This article on the spiritual benefits of abstinence (and other forms of abstention, such as fasting) is part of our Yoga Practice section of our Guide to Spiritual Yoga, which includes a comprehensive guide to meditation.
+Various forms of abstention (from sex, food, etc.) are often a part of spiritual path/life and are said to contribute to one’s spiritual growth and spiritual goals.
+In this article, we’ve conceived of abstention more generally and not just as a restriction of sex as a spiritual practice and/or the pursuit of a celibate life.
+Apart from sex, we’ve also not conceived as abstinence as a restriction of alcohol consumption.
+Abstention allows for distance from being taken in/up by a particular habit (sex or otherwise); restraining ourselves from something allows us to better see our relationship with that from which we are abstaining.
 This space or stillness allows us to better see the nature of this relationship—i.e., how we were (being) moved.
-And though the activity of sex (including sexual relationship with other people) is a particularly powerful way of becoming consumed, abstention is capable of revealing our existing relationship with many different things/people/situations (beyond just sex/food/drugs/alcohol), including the ways we are addicted to said things/people/situations (or even addicted to avoiding them).
+And though the activity of sex is a particularly powerful way of becoming consumed, abstention is capable of revealing our existing relationship with many different things/people/situations (beyond just sex/food/drugs/alcohol), including the ways we are addicted to said things/people/situations (or even addicted to avoiding them).

 One spiritual benefit of understanding our relationship with something (again, with sex, food, drugs, alcohol, or otherwise) is becoming aware of how we consumed by some activity (or relationship with something).
 This often provides an opportunity for freedom and, ultimately, the opportunity for a more “complete” sense of self as we realize the ways in which our self is determined.
 For a more comprehensive discussion about this, please see our introduction to spiritual yoga.
-In the context of this “spiritual” approach to yoga, our article on yoga postures discusses how to do them “correctly”.
+A a discussion about the relationship between our habitual behaviours and personal/professional growth is available in our article about the relationship between spirituality and growth

 bottom of page